-By 2020 all stones will have been placed in ceremonies, where family members of the victims have been present as much as possible.
+By 2020 all stones will have been placed during ceremonies, where family members of the victims have been present as much as possible.

 The Stolpersteine project has been initiated by the German artist Gunter Demnig and has been picked up by numerous local followers in a wide range of European countries.

-For more English information about the Stolpersteine organization in Germany, please see www.stolpersteine.eu
+For more English information about the Stolpersteine organisation in Germany, please see www.stolpersteine.eu